Allen9809/Allen9809-ml-classification-property-impression-rating/README.md

 2. Install the required dependencies:

-3. Navigate to the `notebooks/` directory and execute the Jupyter notebooks in the following order:
+3. Navigate to the `/src` directory and execute the Jupyter notebooks in the following order:
-- Data Exploration.ipynb
-- Data Preprocessing.ipynb
+- ml-classification-property-impression-rating.ipynb
-- Model Training and Evaluation.ipynb

-4. Alternatively, you can run the scripts in the `scripts/` directory directly from the command line:

 ## Key Findings
 - Exploratory Data Analysis (EDA) revealed important insights into the dataset.